crustio/crust-wiki/docs/memberNode.md

 Refer to [this link](crust-account.md) to create a Member account (a single account).
 The Member node account needs to meet the following three requirements:

+* If you want to use the account on the Maxwell network, you need to import the backup file to the main network [APPs](https://apps.crustcode.com/) and re-export the new version of the backup file
-* Reserve 2~5 CRUs as a transaction fee (cannot be locked) for sending work reports.
+* Ensure Member account has 2~5 CRUs as a transaction fee (cannot be locked) for sending work reports.
 It is recommended you check the remaining status of reserves from time to time;
 * Cannot be the account of Owner;
 * The account should be unique, meaning that it cannot be those same as other Member accounts, that is, one chain account only for one machine.